-Tom Breeden and Mark Ward’s newest book Can I Smoke Pot? provides such a resource to the church.
-It is a biblically faithful and careful response to the issue of marijuana use, both medicinally and recreationally.
-It is not an exhaustive book, but it provides clear biblical direction and sharpens our discernment on this important issue.
+Tom Breeden and Mark Ward’s book Can I Smoke Pot? is one such resource for the church and youth ministry.
+It’s a Bible-based response to the issue of marijuana use, both medicinal and recreational.
+The book isn’t exhaustive but provides clear direction.
+The authors sharpens our discernment on the question “Is smoking weed a sin?”

-God has given us civil government as a part of his creation (Rom 13:1-7).
-Christians are called to submit to government, even imperfect and flawed authorities.
-The limits set by our government on marijuana are not to be casually dismissed, but humbly submitted to as an act of submission to God.
+God gives civil government as part of his creation (Romans 13:1-7).
+Christians are to submit to government, even imperfect authorities.
+We are to obey governmental limits on marijuana.
+We are to humbly obey as an act of submission to God.

 Breeden and Ward focus on whether medical marijuana is permissible.
-The Bible speaks positively of God using ordinary means such as medicine (even alcohol and oils) to accomplish his divine purposes such as healing (Prov 31:6; Isa 38:21; Luke 10:38; 1 Tim 5:23).
-Could pot (or any of its compounds) count as a medicine?
+The Bible speaks positively of God using ordinary means such as medicine (even alcohol and oils) to accomplish purposes such as healing (Proverbs 31:6; Isaiah 38:21; Luke 10:38; 1 Timothy 5:23).
+Could pot (or its compounds) count as medicine?

-The authors provide some helpful questions to further consider when evaluating the value of medicinal marijuana:
+The authors provide helpful questions for evaluating medicinal marijuana’s value:

 - Is it a gateway or slippery-slope drug?

-- If medical marijuana use is permitted, will improper recreational use increase?
+- If we permit medical marijuana use, will improper recreational use increase?

-- Is marijuana the most effective treatment or palliation for a particular disease, condition or patient, or are other more effective ones available?
+- Is marijuana the most effective treatment for a disease or patient?
+Or are other more effective remedies available?